reynarzz/UnityEditorGame/README.md

 ## Future?
 This was a fun side project to research how far I can go with creating a game in the inspector using just Unity's functions, and my verdict is that you 100% can, and you could even add a more robust physics library like Box2D, but in reality...
-Making games using a full "real" game engine, custom or commercial, is 100% of the time a better idea than making it in an inspector (lol)
+Making games using a full "real" game engine, custom or commercial, is 100% of the time a better idea than making it in an inspector :)

-Tested on Unity3D ver **2021.3.11f1**. **Please use this version for initial testing; later ones might show mixed results.**
+**Tested on Unity3D ver **2021.3.11f1**.
+Please use this version for initial testing; later ones might show mixed results.**